 - If you can’t even stand washing sheepskin numnahs or western pads, use a baby pad as the bottom layer to take the brunt of grunge, you sheepskin will thank you.
 For western pad cleaning tips, read this gem.

 - Make sure your horse is beyond clean!
-A proper grooming will keep everything cleaner, longer.
+Proper grooming will keep everything cleaner, and for much longer.

 Return the hook and loops back into their upright and locked position.